Social Search is Gen Z’s Google: Is Your Brand Visible Where It Matters?

 The New Search Funnel: Social-First Discovery

 Traditional search funnels (awareness → consideration → conversion) are collapsing into instant, in-platform discovery.
+Social commerce trends show a faster path to purchase:

 - Social Trigger: A TikTok review sparks interest.